hrydgard/ppsspp-site/docs/reference/settings.md

 ### Buffer graphics

 How much latency is allowed between the CPU and GPU.
 A smaller value means that they might not be able to work in parallel as much, and you might get worse performance, but better latency.
 This may help in music games, such as Project Diva or Patapon.

+### MSAA antialiasing

+This is the best quality antialiasing you can get in PPSSPP, but it's currently only implemented in the Vulkan backend, and only on desktop GPUs (this will change in the future).
+Use if if it's available, crank it up to 8x if your GPU can handle it for ultra smooth edges on things.

 ### Hardware transform